 The average incoming GPA is greater than 3.00.
 We recommend a minimum incoming science GPA of 3.25.
 If you are not sure if you qualify, ask to speak with an advisor at (909) 558-4966.

 When should I apply?

 Applications are accepted beginning January 1.
 Early submission of application is recommended.
-Preference will be given to applicants whose completed applications and transcripts are received by March 1.

 Do I have to be a Seventh-day Adventist to get into the program?